syedfusionaix/resource-allocator-agent/README.md

 1. **Import the solution:** in the Power Platform maker portal (make.powerapps.com) → Solutions → Import solution → select the .zip in `solution/`.
+2. **Set environment variables:** during or after import, provide values for the solution's environment variables:
+   - `ResourceAllocatorSharepoint` — the SharePoint site/library URL used as the knowledge source and the event-trigger location
+   - `ResourceManagerEmail` — the email address that receives autonomous match notifications
-2. **Recreate the knowledge source:** create a SharePoint document library, upload `Bench_Resources.xlsx` and the resume files, and add the library as a knowledge source to the agent.
+3. **Recreate the knowledge source:** create a SharePoint document library, upload `Bench_Resources.xlsx` and the resume files, and add the library as a knowledge source to the agent.
-3. **Create the trigger list:** create a "Fulfillment Requests" SharePoint list (columns:
+4. **Create the trigger list:** create a "Fulfillment Requests" SharePoint list (columns:
    RequiredRole, RequiredSkills, MinExperience, DomainPreference, Priority, RequestedBy, Status) for the event trigger.
-4. **Reconnect connectors:** re-establish the Office 365 Outlook and SharePoint connections after import.
+5. **Reconnect connectors:** re-establish the Office 365 Outlook and SharePoint connections after import.
-5. **Publish** the agent to Microsoft Teams.
+6. **Publish** the agent to Microsoft Teams.

 > Note: the exported solution contains the agent and flows.
 The SharePoint data
 > (tracker + resumes) lives in SharePoint and is provided here under `data/` to recreate